 She was profiled on CBS Sunday Morning by Charles Kuralt in 1988 for her photo book "We The Homeless, Portraits of America's Displaced People", ( text by Victoria Irwin).
-Along with Michael Beirut, the book's designer she won an AIGA Book Award in 1988. " We the Homeless " was also exhibited in a one-person show at the Senate Rotunda in Washington, D.C., sponsored by Senator Daniel Patrick Moynihan.
+Along with Michael Beirut, the book's designer, she won an AIGA Book Award in 1988. " We the Homeless " was also exhibited in a one-person show at the Senate Rotunda in Washington, D.C., sponsored by Senator Daniel Patrick Moynihan.

-" Fever Zone" with the support of the World Health Organization in 2005.
+Hollyman's photographic work has also been included in numerous exhibitions and her photo features published internationally.
 In 2004, leading up to war in Iraq, Stephenie was Chief of the United Nations Photo Unit.
-Fluent in Spanish and able to communicate clearly in French, she has photographed in 11 countries in Africa, as well as completing assignments in Europe, Vietnam, People's Republic of China, Thailand, Laos, Sri Lanka, India, Jamaica, Guatemala, Chile, Argentina and Mexico.
+She has produced multimedia documentation of malaria, " Fever Zone" with the support of the World Health Organization and has worked internationally for various NGO's including UNICEF, UNDP, and The Ford Foundation.
+Fluent in Spanish and able to communicate clearly in French, she has photographed in 11 countries in Africa, as well as completing assignments in Europe, Vietnam, People's Republic of China, Thailand, Laos, Sri Lanka, India, Jamaica, Guatemala, Chile, Argentina, and Mexico.

 MULTIMEDIA PRODUCER: Hollyman produces photography and original multimedia content that exploits convergence.
-The stories include streaming video, audio, interactivity and photography.
+The stories include streaming video, audio, interactivity, and photography.
 Clients have included MSNBC on the Web, CNN, ABC Nightline, the WashingtonPost.com and others.